Why do we value immediate rewards more than long-term rewards?

 Consider the following hypothetical: John buys a lottery ticket every week.
 He hopes to someday win big.
 One fortunate day, against all odds, he does.
 John is now worth just over $5 million.

-After a frenzy of celebrations and hugs, John drove to the lottery offices to claim his prize.
-When he arrived, the lottery director gave him a choice: he could either claim the $5 million now, or he could choose to receive $250,000 every year for the rest of his life instead.
-John was only 35.
-Quick mental math pointed to the second option generating more revenue for John if he lived past the age of 55— which he planned on.
-But, John imagined having a seven figure total in his bank account and relished at all the things he could buy today.
+After a frenzy of celebrations and hugs, John drives to the lottery offices to claim his prize.
+When he arrives, the lottery director gives him a choice: he could either claim the $5 million now, or he could choose to receive $250,000 every year for the rest of his life instead.
+John is only 35.
+Quick mental math points to the second option generating more revenue for John if he lives past the age of 55—which he plans on doing.
+But, John imagines having a seven figure total in his bank account and relishes the idea of all the things he could buy today.

-John decided to take the first option, even though he would receive less money from it in the long-run.
+John decides to take the first option, even though he will likely receive less money from it in the long-run.
 His preference towards immediate benefits over future gain can be attributed to hyperbolic discounting.

 Sources